 13. Cilembu Sweet Potatoes

 In the Cilembu village of Indonesia, there is a tasty type of sweet potato named ‘Cilembu’.
 This potato can only be grown at the height of around 1000 m above sea level.
-The area also needs moderate rainfall for the potato to develop.
+It also needs moderate rainfall to develop.

-The Indonesian Ministry of Agriculture in 2001 recognized Cilembu as a native plant of Indonesia.
+In 2001, the Indonesian Ministry of Agriculture recognized Cilembu as a native plant of Indonesia.
 This potato has a round and long shape with around 0.5 to 2 kilograms.
-The potato produces a naturally sweet glaze when baked, so baking is a brilliant way to cook it.
+Baking is the best way to make this potato release its naturally sweet flavor.

 When you bake it with the skin on, you can remove the inner flesh and utilize the cooked flesh for both savory and sweet cake and pastry recipes.